HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 Some examples of TSCs that tackle IAM are:

-• Requires Additional Authentication or Credentials—Additional authentication information or credentials are required when accessing the system from outside its boundaries.
+- Requires Additional Authentication or Credentials—Additional authentication information or credentials are required when accessing the system outside its boundaries.

-Applying this condition to the cloud, all users should use MFA, since they connect remotely to access cloud resources.
+All users should use MFA to apply this condition to the cloud since they connect remotely to access cloud resources.

-• Uses Role-Based Access Controls—Role-based access control is utilized to support segregation of incompatible functions.
+- Uses Role-Based Access Controls—Role-based access control is utilized to support the segregation of incompatible functions.

 RBAC is an essential mechanism for controlling access to cloud resources, as it allows organizations to define different levels of access based on the roles and responsibilities of their users.